-&lt;sup>5 Pursuant to Rule 1.15 of the CPUC Rules of Practices and Procedure, if the due date falls on a Saturday, Sunday, or holiday, it is extended to the following business day.
+5 Pursuant to Rule 1.15 of the CPUC Rules of Practices and Procedure, if the due date falls on a Saturday, Sunday, or holiday, it is extended to the following business day.

-- For YA Local compliance, LSEs must demonstrate they have procured 100% of the Local RAR for all 12 months of the applicable compliance years Year 1 (2021) and Year 2 (2022), and 50% of the Local RAR for all 12 months of the applicable compliance Year 3 (2023) for LSEs in SDG&E's distribution service areas.
-For LSEs in PG&E and SCE's distributions service areas, the 50% local RA requirement for 2023 is eliminated.
-LSEs must show all units they have under contract that are Local RA units and are included in the NQC list.
-Any local capacity owned or under contract in 2021, 2022, or 2023 that is not listed in the compliance tabs must be listed on the Additional Local Resources tabs, pursuant to D.10-06-036. - For YA Flexible compliance, LSEs must demonstrate they have procured 90% of each month's allocated flexible RAR. - (2) 75 days prior to the compliance month (exact due dates specified in the RA calendar above), LSEs are required to file an adjusted load forecast for the compliance month that incorporates any changes due to load migration that have occurred since the YA forecasting process.
+- For YA Flexible compliance, LSEs must demonstrate they have procured 90% of each month's allocated flexible RAR. - 75 days prior to the compliance month (exact due dates specified in the RA calendar above), LSEs are required to file an adjusted load forecast for the compliance month that incorporates any changes due to load migration that have occurred since the YA forecasting process.
 If needed, LSEs may further revise these Month Ahead adjusted forecasts until 25 days before the RA filing deadline for the compliance month (70 days prior the compliance month), pursuant to CEC approval.
 All forecasts must be filed with both the CEC and the CPUC.
 If an LSE does not anticipate changes to its Month Ahead forecasts, the LSE should inform CPUC and CEC that it will not submit a revised forecast. - Pursuant to D.10-12-038 and revised by D.14-06-050 LSEs must make only one revised August load forecast (to inform the local RA reallocation process) in March of each year.
 In addition to the August revised forecast, LSEs must provide revised forecasts for July through December in order to inform the incremental flexible RA reallocation ("true-up") process. - Pursuant to the quarterly CAM allocation process adopted in D.14-06-050, LSEs must include, with their revised monthly load forecast adjustments, updated values for all months in the upcoming CAM quarter.
 Since these quarterly allocations occur four times a year, they should be included in the following monthly load forecast submissions to the CEC: March, June, September and December (this information is included in the calendar above). - (3) 45 days prior to the compliance month (due dates specified in the RA calendar above) LSEs are required to file the following information with the CPUC: - Month Ahead Monthly Flexible System, and Local RAR showings that demonstrate 100% compliance with an LSE's Flexible, System, and Local RAR. - From July through December, the monthly filings must include Incremental Flexible and Local RAR showings that demonstrate 100% compliance with the incremental ("true-up") Flexible and Local RAR that LSEs receive based on their revised forecasts filed in March.
-The

-Templates contain tables in which LSEs enter their incremental Flexible and Local RAR for the appropriate months (i.e. there is not a separate filing template for incremental Flexible and Local RAR).
+The Templates contain tables in which LSEs enter their incremental Flexible and Local RAR for the appropriate months (i.e. there is not a separate filing template for incremental Flexible and Local RAR).
+In 2023, only LSEs in SDG&E's distribution service area will receive incremental Local RAR.
+All LSEs will receive incremental Flexible RAR.

-4.1 Templates
+5.1 Templates